 - Does your school have a drill schedule for the year?
 Begin with very basic, announced drills.
 The drills should only change in situation or become unannounced once staff and students have become comfortable with the basic drill.

-- Have you developed a safety team comprised of non-teaching staff that perform certain roles during a lockout drill?
+- Have you developed a safety team comprised of non-instructional staff that perform certain roles during a hold drill?

 - Are you or your lead safety team member at your school completing and filing drill logs after each drill?